jadsy2107/ClickToCall_FusionPBX/README.md

 Note: If you want to call a number from anywhere that doesn't have the appropriate link - simply highlight the number and press CTRL-SHIFT-C to initiate a call.

+IT SHOULD ALSO BE NOTED:
+This is not a SIP client, this leveregaes the Click To Call functionality provided by FusionPBX, clicking to call will initiate a call to the users assigned Extension, when answered - it will then dial the number